 5 Incredible Liver-Cleansing Herbs

-Discover five liver-cleansing herbs and learn how making the right dietary choices can support liver function and detoxification.
+Discover five liver-supportive herbs and learn how making the right dietary and lifestyle choices can support liver function and detox pathways.

 Is it possible to cleanse your liver?

-The liver is a vital metabolic organ that filters, detoxifies, and eliminates drugs, metabolic by-products, heavy metals, and other potentially harmful toxins.
+The liver is a vital metabolic organ that filters, detoxifies, and eliminates drugs, metabolic and hormonal by-products, heavy metals, and other potentially harmful toxins.

 A healthy liver is highly efficient in removing toxins from the body and generally doesn’t require liver cleansing.

-It’s generally believed that toxins can accumulate in liver cells and that liver cleansing helps flush out these harmful substances.
-However, this isn’t accurate.
+While it’s generally believed that toxins can accumulate in liver cells and that liver cleansing helps flush out these potentially harmful substances, this isn’t entirely accurate.

-The term liver detox really refers to improving liver health and lowering the risk of liver damage, which naturally enhances liver detoxification processes and the body’s ability to eliminate toxins.
+The term liver detox really refers to improving and supporting liver health, which naturally enhances detoxification processes and strengthens the body’s ability to eliminate toxins.

 5 herbs for liver health